© Crown copyright 2018

 - you must tell us about the change in your tax return, and send it back by the relevant filing date

-- the first accounts, to the new accounting date, must not be more than 18 months
+- the first accounts, to the new accounting date, mustn’t be more than 18 months

-- if you changed accounting date in any of the previous 5 tax years, you must tell us why you’ve made the change.
-This change must be for genuine commercial reasons.
-Obtaining a tax advantage is not a commercial reason
+- if you changed accounting date in any of the previous 5 tax years, you must tell us why you’ve made the change - this change must be for genuine commercial reasons and obtaining a tax advantage isn’t a commercial reason

-What to do if your basis period is not the same as your period of account
+18. What to do if your basis period isn’t the same as your period of account

 The profit for the basis period will be: £4,500 + (280/365 × £24,000) = £22,910.